pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 Whatever process you apply to fixing dev set labels, remember to apply it to the test set labels too so that your dev and test sets continue to be drawn from the same distribution.
 Fixing your dev and test sets together would prevent the problem where your team optimizes for dev set performance only to realize later that they are being judged on a different criterion based on a different test set.

 If you decide to improve the label quality, consider **double-checking** both the labels of examples that your system misclassified as well as labels of examples it correctly classified.
 It is possible that both the original label and your learning algorithm were wrong on an example.
+If you fix only the labels of examples that your system had misclassified, you might introduce bias into your evaluation.
 If you have 1,000 dev set examples, and if your classifier has 98.0% accuracy, it is easier to examine the 20 examples it misclassified than to examine all 980 examples classified correctly.
-If you fix only the labels of examples that your system had misclassified, you might introduce bias into your evaluation.
+Because it is easier in practice to check only the misclassified examples, bias does creep into some dev sets.
+This bias is acceptable if you are interested only in developing a product or application, but it would be a problem if you plan to use the result in a completely unbiased measure of test set accuracy.

-### If you have a large dev set, split it into two subsets, only one of which you look at
+### Eyeball dev set vs Blackbox dev set

 Suppose you have a large dev set of 5,000 examples in which you have a 20% error rate.
 Thus, your algorithm is misclassifying ~1,000 dev images.
 It takes a long time to manually examine 1,000 images, so we might decide not to use all of them in the error analysis.